 - It’s a good idea to know how to successfully get your vehicle unstuck if you happen to spin your wheels for too long in an especially muddy patch.

 - Learn how to tow another vehicle.

-- Make sure you have comprehensive vehicle insurance and road side assistance included in your insurance package.
+- Make sure you have comprehensive vehicle insurance and roadside assistance included in your insurance package.

 - A knowledge of basic first aid is a good idea.
 While you might only be travelling at relatively low speeds, it’s better to take precautions in case an accident does occur.

-- Know the area in which you are panning on driving.
+- Know the area in which you are planning on driving.
 Having a working knowledge of the road ahead will save you the hassle of having to turn back straight away if it is blocked or too dangerous to drive.

 The debate is hot as to whether or not four wheel driving has a significant impact on the environment.
-One things is for sure, 4WD’s are heavy vehicles and their tyres can chew up dirt roads and terrain extensively.
+One thing is for sure, 4WD’s are heavy vehicles and their tyres can chew up dirt roads and terrain extensively.
 Your local farmer probably won’t appreciate you gouging huge tracks in his access road, so it’s best to ask permission first or use designated four wheel driving trails.
 Stick to the path, and try not to spin those wheels.
 Not only will you preserve the integrity of the road itself but you will be far less likely to get stuck as well.